-The Automobile Association (AA) has published its 2019 Entry-Level Vehicle Safety Report, which assesses the safety features on some of the most popular entry-level vehicles (priced under R180 000) available in South Africa.
+A short while ago, the Automobile Association (AA) published its 2019 Entry-Level Vehicle Safety Report, which assesses the safety features on some of the most popular entry-level vehicles (priced under R180 000) available in South Africa.

 The report looked at 27 vehicles, and aims to highlight the importance of safety features in new and popular cars, how these can save lives, and encourage buyers to consider safety above pricing.

 “Price is, unfortunately, a driving factor in people’s decisions to buy vehicles.
 What we would like to see more of is people considering other elements of the vehicles they intend buying such as safety features, which can mean the difference between life and death,” the AA said.